ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/index_md.md

 The `index.md` file at the top of the site creates the home page for the site.

-Here is an example of how that page might start:  TODO...
-FIX THIS UP WITH raw / endraw escaping...
+Here is an example of how that page might start:

 ```
 ---